Skip to main content

 All Scout activities should be inclusive and accessible.

-To mark the occasion, you could take a look at our other activities linked to Purim, such as making hamantaschen, or another Jewish festival such as Hanukkah.
-You may want to look at our badges to do with World Faiths, too.
+If you enjoyed this activity, you could try our other activities linked to Purim, such as making Purim biscuits.
+You could also learn about another Jewish festival, such as Hanukkah, or you may want to look at our badges to do with World Faiths.

 If you’ve got enough resources, people could choose what they want to use to make their graggers.